Run Baby Run (2023 film)

-Run Baby Run is an 2023 Indian-Tamil-language action thriller film written and directed by Jiyen Krishnakumar.
-The film stars RJ Balaji and Aishwarya Rajesh.
-The film was released theatrically on 3 February 2023.
-The film received positive reviews from critics and audiences.
+Run Baby Run is a 2023 Indian Tamil-language action thriller film written and directed by Jiyen Krishnakumar.
+The film stars RJ Balaji, Aishwarya Rajesh and Isha Talwar.

 Plot

-Run Baby Run is an investigative thriller starts off with the death of a medical college student called Sophie.
+The film starts with the death of a medical student named Sophie after she falls from a building.

-The story flashes back to 7 days before.
-A banker called Sathya, who has just got engaged, is on his way to a jewellery store.
-Looking to surprise his future life partner, Sathya buys her a pair of earrings.
-Soon after buying the jewellery, he picks up his future wife and looks to impress her with the costly gift, when he suddenly notices another young woman hiding in the back seat of his car.
+The story flashes forward to seven days later.
+A banker called Sathya, who recently got engaged, visits a jewellery store, looking to surprise his fiancée with earrings.
+After buying the jewellery, he picks up his fiance and looks forward to impressing her with the costly gift when he suddenly notices another young woman hiding in his car's back seat.

-Sathya is caught in a catch-22 situation.
+Sathya gets caught in a catch-22 situation.
 He cannot continue to drive without knowing who the woman hiding in his car is.
-At the same time, he cannot stop the car and question the woman, lest his future wife gets the wrong impression.
-He waits for the opportune moment, which takes quite a while, and finally, when he does get the opportunity, questions her.
-He finds out that the woman who was hiding in his car is Tara, a medical college student whose life is in danger.
-She begs him to allow her to stay in his flat until her guardian comes and picks her up in an hour or two.
+At the same time, Sathya cannot stop the vehicle and question the woman, lest his future wife gets the wrong impression.
+He waits for the opportune moment, which takes quite a while, and finally, when he does get the opportunity, he questions her.
+He discovers that the woman hiding in his car is Tara, a medical college student, and her life is in danger.
+She begs him to allow her to stay in his flat until her guardian, Father Vincent, comes and picks her up in an hour or two.
 Sathya initially refuses and is adamant about throwing her out.
 But eventually, he gives in, moved by her plight.
-He lets her into a guest room and tells her that she doesn’t have to let him know when she leaves with her guardian.
-However, that turns out to be a horrible mistake.
+He lets her into a guest room and tells her she does not have to let him know when she leaves with her guardian.
+However, that turned out to be a horrible mistake.

-The next morning, his future father-in-law visits him and he only then notices that Tara’s dupatta and handbag are still where she left it in his living room.
-He surreptitiously looks in the room where he left her and sees Tara unconscious or dead on the floor.
-Just then, the police arrive at his flat having been called to investigate a disturbance in the building.
+The following morning, his future father-in-law visits him, and he only then notices that Tara's dupatta and handbag are still where she left them in his living room.
+He looks into the room where he left her and sees Tara unconscious, presumably dead, on the floor.
+Just then, the police arrive at his flat to investigate a disturbance in the building, but they don't discover anything in Sathya's flat.

-That night, a Security with a torch climbs up the stairs,the next day,the housemaid tells him that the front door was open. but his friend hides that she is in the restroom.
-Then he visits his friend who is a police.
-He says to dispose the body so he will not get into trouble.